dccuchile/spanish-word-embeddings/README.md

 # Spanish Word Embeddings

 Below you find links to Spanish word embeddings computed with different methods and from different corpuses.
-Whenever it is possible we include a description of the parameters used to compute the embeddings, together with simple statistics of the vectors, vocabulary, and description of the corpus from which the embeddings were computed.
-Direct links to the embeddings are provided.
-(Please refer to the original sources for proper citations.)
+Whenever it is possible, a description of the parameters used to compute the embeddings is included, together with simple statistics of the vectors, vocabulary, and description of the corpus from which the embeddings were computed.
+Direct links to the embeddings are provided, so please refer to the original sources for proper citation.

 ## FastText embeddings from SBWC